 Estimates and judgements

-Metals classification between main and by-products are determined based on an assessment of the relative metal content for each segment.
-The relative metal content of the recently acquired Impala Canada, mining on the Canadian Shield, differs materially from what is mined in the Bushveld Complex in South Africa or the Great Dyke in Zimbabwe.
+Metals classification between main and by-products is determined based on an assessment of the relative metal content for each segment.
+The relative metal content of Impala Canada, mining on the Canadian Shield, differs materially from what is mined in the Bushveld Complex in South Africa and the Great Dyke in Zimbabwe.

-The African operations treat platinum, palladium, rhodium and nickel as main products and other precious and base metals produced, as by-products, for the purposes of inventory valuation.
+For purposes of inventory valuation, the African operations treat platinum, palladium, rhodium and nickel as main products and other precious and base metals produced, as by-products.

-Impala Canada’s mining and processing process does not form part of the African operations’ production process and inventory is valued independently.
+Impala Canada’s mining and processing activities do not form part of the African operations’ production process and its inventory is valued independently.
 Impala Canada treats palladium as a main product and all other precious and base metals as by-products for inventory valuation purposes.